thecurryspice/noc/README.md

 # To-Do

-* Implement a Packet object for routing around the topology with
-	* header, body, and tail flits/segments
-	* virtual stack for path debugging
-	* real header data stack
-	* various metrics like hop-count, latency, etc.
 * Support for arbitrary number of links for each router to extend support for MoT or BFT
 * ~Consider Router-weighting for path traversal~
-* Integrate Packet with traversal in the Router function-parameters
 * Add FIFO buffer to router and consider Packet's size in the FIFO
-* Print links in topology map according to link-health
+* ~Print links in topology map according to link-health~